cfengine/documentation/reference/enterprise-api-ref/cmdb-api.markdown

 **Parameters:**
 * **fromEpoch** *(integer)*
   Returns configurations with epoch value greater than set in the filter.
   Epoch is the sequence number of the latest CMDB change.
-In every API list request, you might see `most_recent_cmdb_change` property on the meta section, which contains the maximum epoch value among selected items.
+In every API list request, `most_recent_cmdb_change` will be present in the meta section, which contains the maximum epoch value among selected items.
 Optional parameter.
 * **fromTime** *(timestamp)*
   Include changes performed within interval.
 Format: `YYYY-mm-dd HH:MM:SS` or `YYYY-mm-dd`